github/codeql/javascript/ql/lib/change-notes/2023-04-03-gh-injection.md

 ---
 category: minorAnalysis
 ---
 * Improved the queries for injection vulnerabilities in GitHub Actions workflows (`js/actions/command-injection` and `js/actions/pull-request-target`) and the associated library `semmle.javascript.Actions`.
 These now support steps defined in composite actions, in addition to steps defined in Actions workflow files.
+It supports more potentially untrusted input values.
+Additioanlly to the shell injections it now also detects injections in `actions/github-script`.
+It also detects simple injections from user controlled `${{ env.name }}`.
+Additionally to the `yml` extension now it also supports workflows with the `yaml` extension.